top of page

 I tried them both this week.
 And they are very decent, reasonably strong, teas.
 I liked and would happily drink both.

 But do they measure up to Barry’s?
 Not quite - for me anyway.
-But they will probably appeal to others and at just €1.55 compared to over twice that for Barry’s they are well worth a try!
+But they will probably appeal to others and at just under half the price for Barry’s they are well worth a try!

 Comments